How to Manage Project Execution with Microsoft 365 and Power Platform

 Stakeholder

-Project Execution: Risks and Challenges
+Common Risks and Challenges in Project Execution

-Spending as much time as possible on your plan won’t prevent risks completely, but may help to mitigate major problems.
+Spending as much time as possible on your plan won’t prevent risks completely, but it may help to mitigate major problems.

 Risks and challenges will depend on the project and the team.
-Below are common risks to watch out for:
+Below are common execution risks to watch out for:

-• Over/under allocation of key resources.
+• Over or under-allocation of key resources.

 • Unclear goals.